-This section is concerned the relation between two types of computationally restricted tests of randomness.
+This chapter is concerned the relation between two types of computationally restricted tests of randomness.
 To be more precise, we are concerned with the pseudorandomness of a random variable Y given some partial information represented by an related random variable X. For sake of simplicity we write X = f(R) and Y = g(R) where f and g are fixed functions and R is a random variable uniformly distributed on strings of some length.
-Throughout this section, we assume that f and g are polynomial-time computable.

-Tests of the first type are algorithms that, on input a pair (x, y), output a single bit.
+Tests of the first type are algorithms which, on input a pair (x, y), output a single bit.
 We consider the probability that the test outputs 1 given that x = f(r) and y = g(r) where r is selected uniformly and compare it to the probability that the test outputs 1 given that x = f(r) as before and y is selected (independently and) uniformly among the strings of length |g(r)|.
-We call the absolute value of the difference between these two probabilities the distinguishing gap of the test.
+We call the absolute value of the difference between these two probabilities, the distinguishing gap of the test.

-Tests of the second type are algorithms that, on input a string f(r), output a single bit.
-The output is supposed to be the inner-product (mod 2) of the string g(r) with some fixed string β (which is not all-zero).
+Tests of the second type are algorithms which, on input a string f(r), output a single bit.
+The output is supposed to be the inner-product (mod 2) of the string g(r) with some fixed string $\beta$ (which is not all-zero).
 We consider the probability that the algorithm outputs the correct value given that r is selected uniformly.
 We call the absolute value of the difference between the success probability and the failure probability, the advantage of the algorithm.
-Note that the innerproduct (mod 2) of g(r) and β equals the exclusive-or of the bits in g(r) that are located in positions corresponding to the 1 bits of β .
-Hence, tests of the second type try to predict the xor of bits in g(r) that are in specified bit locations.
+Note that the inner-product (mod 2) of g(r) and $\beta$ equals the exclusive-or of the bits in g(r)which are located in positions corresponding to the 1 bits of $\beta$ .
+Hence, tests of the second type try to predict the xor of bits in g(r) which are in specified bit locations.

-Vazirani and Vazirani [22] proved that if the tests are restricted to run in probabilistic polynomial-time and the length of g(r) is logarithmic in the length of f(r), then the two types of tests are equivalent in the following sense: There exists a test of the first type with a non-negligible distinguishing gap if and only if there exists a test of the second type with a non-negligible advantage2.
-A different proof has appeared in Goldreich and Levin [10].
-The interesting direction is, of course, the assertion that if there exists a test of the first type with a non-negligible distinguishing gap, then there exists a test of the second type with a non-negligible advantage3.
+Vazirani and Vazirani [18] proved that if the tests are restricted to run in probabilistic polynomial-time and the length of g(r) is logarithmic in the length of f(r) then the two types of tests are equivalent in the following sense: (for every polynomial-time computable functions f and g) there exists a test of the first type with a non-negligible distinguishing gap if and only if there exists a test of the second type with a non-negligible advantage.
+A different proof has appeared in Goldreich and Levin [8].
+The interesting direction is, of course, the assertion that if there exists a test of the first type with a non-negligible distinguishing gap then there exists a test of the second type with a non-negligible advantage.
 This assertion is hereafter referred to as the computational xor-lemma.

-The purpose of this section is to present a clear proof of the computational xor-lemma and to point out its applicability to other resource bounded machines.
-Our presentation follows the proof presented in [10], where all obvious details are omitted.
-Hence, the only advantage of our presentation is in its redundancy (w.r.t [10]).
+The purpose of this chapter is to present a clear proof of the computational xor-lemma and to point out its applicability to other resource bounded machines.
+Our presentation follows the proof presented in [8], where all obvious details are omitted.
+Hence, the only advantage of our presentation is in its redundancy.